Community Payback Order

 A Level 1 Order should be completed within three months and a Level 2 Order within six months, unless otherwise directed by the Sheriff.
 The Community Payback Order places tighter restrictions on doing unpaid work and other activities.
 The timescales for offenders being seen, and starting unpaid work has been reduced from 21 to seven days.

 Community Payback Orders allow a proportion (30% or a maximum of 30 hours) of the unpaid work hours to be used for therapeutic, groupwork or vocational learning.

 There is now a statutory responsibility on councils to consult with 'prescribed persons' such as the Chief Constable, Sheriff Principal, voluntary organisations and community partnerships on the type of unpaid work to be done in the council area.

-We may ask you to complete a customer survey to find out what you thought of our service or how we might improve.
+If you have benefitted from support from the Community Payback Unpaid Work Service, we would like to ask you to complete our customer survey to find out what you thought of our service or how we might improve.